Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 You can see a few things here:

-• WP Engine/Flywheel give you more value in terms of website limits, but not visit limits.
-If you have a lot of low-traffic sites, this may make them a better deal.
+• WP Engine/Flywheel gives you more value in terms of website limits, but not necessarily visit limits.
+If you have a lot of low-traffic sites, this may make it a better deal.

-When comparing Kinsta with more ’boutique’ managed WordPress hosts, Kinsta are usually a bit cheaper.
+When comparing Kinsta with more ’boutique’ managed WordPress hosts, Kinsta is usually a bit cheaper.
 Here’s a quick summary of Kinsta vs Pressidium and Pantheon, two other high-quality, but pricier, managed WordPress hosts:

 PlanPriceSitesVisitorsStorage